EduardoSorokin/python-selenium-dfb/README.md

 # The next packages only will need to be installed if you want to execute the code using Jupyter

-# Install "Jupyter" package
+# Install packages: "jupyter-core" and "jupyter-notebook"
-$ sudo apt install jupyter-core
+$ sudo apt install jupyter-core jupyter-notebook

 # Install packages: "NumPy", "Pandas" and "Matplotlib
 $ pip3 install numpy pandas matplotlib